 The Dog Inn* (£££ 🐶) is a 500-year-old village pub with the Cotswold Way running right past it.
 As well as a bar serving food and a sunny beer garden, they have four refurbished en-suite bedrooms at the back of the pub overlooking the garden, and a full English breakfast is included.

-The Cross Hands* (££/£££ 🐶) is a bit further away, a mile off the Cotswold Way route.
-This Greene King pub in 14th-century posting house has fairly simple double, twin, single and family rooms.
-Breakfast is available at extra cost, and expect some noise from nearby roads.
+The Cross Hands* (££ 🐶) is a bit further away, a mile off the Cotswold Way route.
+This Greene King pub in 14th-century posting house has a mix of double, twin, single and family rooms.
+Breakfast is available at extra cost, and you do sometimes hear noise from nearby roads.

 Tormarton